2i2c-org/infrastructure/docs/howto/features/per-user-db.md

           - listen_addresses=127.0.0.1
         resources:
           limits:
             # Best effort only.
-No more than 1 CPU, and if postgrtes uses more than 512M, restart it
+No more than 1 CPU, and if postgres uses more than 512M, restart it
             memory: 512Mi
             cpu: 1.0
           requests: